BlueStamp-Engineering-2022/Theodore_BSE_Project/index.md

 # First Milestone

-My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+My first milestone which is completing the base project.
+I’ve completely assembled the arm as well as installed the code.
+The most enjoyable thing was assembling the arm itself.
+I like putting things together as well as following assembly instructions.
+I also enjoyed testing out the code.
+It was really nice watching the arm move around after assembling it.
+The hardest thing was compensating for missing parts.
+I was missing about five bolts of a specific length.
+I ended up using bolts from the extras bin.

 [![First Milestone](https://i3.ytimg.com/vi/iYvvCd2WPno/maxresdefault.jpg)](https://www.youtube.com/watch?v=iYvvCd2WPno)
 # Starter Project

-My starter project was the Useless Machine.
-I soldered and learned that sometimes adding more solder can solve your problems.
-Some parts I used included motors, snap switches, and LED lights.
-I enjoyed soldering as it was the newest things I experienced.
-I struggled with the arm being bent and had to compensate by moving the arm farther from the motor so it would hit the switch.
+My starter project is the Useless Machine.
+When the switch is hit, a motor rotates an arm that comes out of the box to reset the switch.
+After the switch is reset, the motor reverses, bringing the arm back into the box until it hits a snap switch.
+Hitting the snap switch stops the motor.
+The most enjoyable part of building this was soldering.
+Out of all the skills required for assembling the Useless Machine, soldering was the newest skill I’ve learned.
+I really liked to practice soldering as well as using the solder pump and solder wick when those were needed.
+The hardest part was figuring out how to install the LED in a place where it wouldn’t interfere with the arm.
+The arm would hit the LED before the snap switch, which wasn’t supposed to happen.
+I solved this problem by moving the LED closer to the PCB.
+After moving the LED, the arm hits the snap switch before the LED.
+Another problem was the arm missing the switch.
+The arm would go to the side of the switch, jamming the machine.
+I fixed this by shifting the arm farther from the motor.
+If the arm was all the way on the motor shaft, it would miss the switch.
+However, if the arm was shifted off the shaft, it would hit the switch, allowing the machine to perform as intended.

 [![First Milestone](https://i3.ytimg.com/vi/hdfsLWYfX60/maxresdefault.jpg)](https://youtu.be/hdfsLWYfX60 "First Milestone")